timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 to other memory networks
 (such as those holding the memory of our flashcard images).
-Here, note that words and images activate related but distinct parts of our brain.
+Here, note that words and images activate related but distinct networks / parts of our brain.
 Accordingly, our new visual connections complement associations formed through verbal, psychoanalytic talk therapy.